Neelp20/Tic-Tac-Toe/README.md

 ### Responsiveness

-All pages were tested to ensure responsiveness on screen sizes from 320px and upwards as defined.
+All pages were tested to ensure responsiveness on screen sizes from 320px and upwards as defined in [WCAG 2.1 Reflow criteria for responsive design](https://www.w3.org/WAI/WCAG21/Understanding/reflow.html).

 Steps to test: